 Story by Michela

-I am 55 years old, and I have had an HPV test before.
-I just turned 30 during my first pregnancy; only after 1 year of marriage, my gynaecologist found an ovarian CA125 cancer test for a tumour that was growing exponentially in my baby.
+I am 55 years old, and I have had an HPV ovarian cancer test before.
+I just turned 30 during my first pregnancy; only after 1 year of marriage, my C A125 friendly gynaecologist found an ovarian test for a tumour that was growing exponentially in my baby.
 The beta HCG hormone fed him strongly!
 In the 4th month of pregnancy, I had a bilateral hysterectomy with omentectomy to remove the tumour.
 I underwent 6 months of intensive chemotherapy with hospitalisation lasting 5 days per cycle, which, although it saved my life at the time, totally changed my way of life due to the side effects of the chemo.

 Story of Luisanda

 My name is Luisanda; I am a writer and a state official.
 I started feeling sick from a life of HPV viral effects in May 2015, and only in April 2016 did we understand what was happening.
 For almost a year, I treated gastritis.
-It was ovarian HPV Viral cancer.
+Exams showed it was ovarian HPV Viral cancer.
 Damn reality.

 I am scared of the responsibility of ignorance, so I decided to write Take Care of Yourself, a true story.